 Originally from Isan, Northeastern Thailand, it's probably the best known of Thai salads.
 Traditionally prepared in clay mortar and using a wooden pestle, its recipe is subject to many regional variations.
 Here is a method full of flavours to prepare this salad without any animal product.

-Quantities are given for 1 mortar (1 person as a main course or 2 people as an appetizer).
+Quantities are given for 1 mortar (1 person as a main course or 2 people as a starter).

-1 bird's eye chili (for a salad with medium spicy, according to western standards)
+1 fresh bird's eye chili (for a medium spicy salad)

-1 snake beans, cut in 2 cm lengths
+1 snake bean, cut into 3 cm lengths

 2 tablespoons lime juice